Symptoms and misdiagnosis of cervical Instability in children, adolescents, and teenagers

 Why is this structural cause not found earlier?

 Kids are super bendy because their soft tissues, including ligaments, are extra flexible.
 As “normal” children get older, their ligament laxity improves, and in turn, joint stability also improves.
 By the time most boys graduate high school, they have tight ligaments and stable joints.
 Compared to their male counterparts, females have more lax ligaments and looser joints.
 While joint hypermobility and resultant instability can afflict children with pain, when it occurs in the neck, the consequences can be severe.
-Children are especially vulnerable to cervical neck ligament injuries which can result in cervical spinal instability because they have a large head mass, ligamentous laxity, articular facets that are small and horizontally angled and very immature neck musculature.
-Because most pediatricians do not recognize the signs of cervical instability, the ligamentous damage in children’s necks goes unnoticed.
+Children are especially vulnerable to cervical neck ligament injuries which can result in cervical spinal instability because they have a large head mass, ligamentous laxity, articular facets that are small and horizontally angled, and immature neck musculature.6,7 Because most pediatricians do not recognize the signs of cervical instability, the ligamentous damage in children’s necks goes unnoticed.

 Additionally, modern testing for pediatric cervical spine instability is often inadequate as the MRI or vascular (MRA or CT angiogram) testing is done with the child supine or laying flat.
 To adequately assess looseness in the cervical spine the child must be upright and moving during testing.
 How can you know what is happening in the neck if you are not simulating real-life actions?
 At the Hauser Neck Center, cervical instability is assessed by Digital Motion X-ray (DMX)and vascular testing by extracranial and transcranial doppler.
 These procedures are done while the child is upright and moving their head and neck.